naowalrahman/ufm/DEVLOG.md

 ### 2024-01-11
 Fixed directory switching and added for keybindings.
 Vim keys can now be used to move around the file managaer - j/k to go up and down the directory listing, and h/l to go back and forth between directories.
 I also fixed directory opening to remove segmentation faults.
 Tried to implement preview of a directory when hovered on on the right window (since there isn't much metadata to show about a directory), but there is a segmentation fault that needs to be addressed.
 I also optimized our directory listing sorting by only sorting when the working directory changes (i.e. when `get_file_listing()`) is called instead of every time the directory is displayed.
 Took about 1.5 hours in total.

+### 2024-01-12 to 2024-01-15
+Fixed segmentation faults ocurring due to dependence on the size of `d_name` in `struct dirent`.
+Changed `struct finfo` to accomodate file name and type without needing the store a dirent.
+Added a taskbar that displays current time and directory size.
+Colored directories and used signal handling to handle SIGINT and automatically redraw the screen when the terminal is resized.
+Took about 3 hours in total including debugging.

 ## Rahel

 ### 2024-01-02